kr15h/projection-mapping-with-rpi/slides.md

 diskutil eject /dev/diskN
 ```

-The `dd` tool does not provide any feedback in a form of a progress bar or other.
-Just wait.
+Press `ctrl + t` to monitor the progress.
+Then wait.
 It should output lines similar to the following.

 ```
 3700+0 records in